TUDelftNAS/Delftvisor/design/design.md

   If action is queue:
     Return error Bad Action with type Unsupported Order If action is output:
-    If output to port on this switch:
-      Rewrite output port number
     If output over FLOOD port:
-      Replace with group action to slice flood group If output to port not on this switch:
+      Replace with group action to slice flood group
+    Else:
       If relevant forwarding group is not created:
-        Create groupmod message with actions push-pbb, set-field, output Send groupmod message
+        Create groupmod message with actions push-vlan, set-field, output Send groupmod message
+        Register that group is created
         Send barrierrequest
       Replace with group action that adds correct tag and output over correct link
 ```